jeremiah-corrado/fem_2d/paper.md

 There are also two sub-types associated with the U and V refinements which invoke a subsequent anisotropic refinement on one of the two child elements in the opposite direction.
 These are constructed with `HRef::U(Some(child_index))` and `HRef::V(Some(child_index))` respectively, where `child_index` must be either 0 or 1.

 It is also important to note that the `global_h_refinement` and `h_refine_with_filter` methods will only apply refinements to Elements that are eligible for $h$-refinement (i.e., they must be leaf elements and the length of each of their edges must be above a minimum threshold).
 Alternatively, the methods that expose more explicit control (`h_refine_elems` and `execute_h_refinements`) can return an error if one of the specified elements is not eligible for $h$-refinement.
-A detailed explanation of the error types is provided in the documentation.
+A detailed explanation of the possible error types is provided in the documentation.

 ```rust
 use fem_2d::prelude::*;